leahgaeta/Mathematics-Mechanics/README.md

 # Applied Mathematics in Mechanics
 These are lecture notes and other items from my Applied Mathematics in Mechanics course.
 Note that this is an ongoing course.
-The goal is to have notes & study guides added weekly.
+The goal is to have notes & study guides added weekly. ***I've fallen a little behind on getting all notes and notebooks on the repo but hope to get back to this after the midterm***

 **Topics Include:**
 - [Dimensional Analysis](https://github.com/leahgaeta/Mathematics-Mechanics/raw/master/Dimensional%20Analysis.pdf)